MiaFrey/PlantingTrees/README.md

 ## Task C:  Model and predict the GAT if you also consider the water cycle changes.

 After a lot of literature research, we decided to focus on the impact of clouds on the GAT.
 Their presence is directly linked to the water cycle.
-As more trees are planted, there is more evaporation and thus more clouds (Schmale, 2021).
+As more trees are planted, there is more evaporation and thus more clouds [[13]](#13).
 Here we look a the impact of their albedo on our prediction by reusing the function of  Task B.

-For low albedo values, the presence of clouds roughly doubles the original albedo (Genyuk, 2013).
+For low albedo values, the presence of clouds roughly doubles the original albedo [[8]](#8).
 The deciduous forest mean from before was 0.175, thus with clouds, the final albedo is 2 * 0.175 = 0.35.

 In these plots the temperature prediction w/ Albedo refers only to the albedo change with and without clouds over the forest.